Overview

 Using tokens

-Pass the id_token as a Bearer token in the Authorization header:
+Pass the id_token as a Bearer token in the Authorization header (the examples write it as $LASO_ID_TOKEN, exported from your saved credentials):

 Refreshing tokens